Xyberista/vigilant-system/readme.md

 # Description

-Rustkkk solution for 2022 Google Hashcode Practice Round.
+Rust solution for 2022 Google Hashcode Practice Round.
 Input is places in `./input` relative to the project root.

 ## Running